Proteins are probably the least understood macronutrient and for good reason, they’re really complicated.

 Where can I find proteins?

 There is a difference between protein-containing food and proteins.
-Peanut butter, for example, has eight grams of protein in, however it contains 16 grams of fat, therefore is not considered a rich source of protein.
+Peanut butter, for example, has eight grams of in, however it contains 16 grams of fat, therefore is not considered a rich source of protein.

 Protein rich foods include: